pubnub/chat-engine/README.md

 * [Templating](https://www.pubnub.com/docs/chat-engine/templating) - How ChatEngine works with other frameworks like React, Angular, jQuery, and plain ol' Javascript.
 * [Errors](https://www.pubnub.com/docs/chat-engine/errors) - Sometimes things don't go as planned, here's how you can catch errors gracefully.
 * [Debugging](https://github.com/pubnub/chat-engine/blob/master/guide/concepts/events/debugging.md) - How to use the built-in utilities for logging events and network requests.
-* [Plugins](https://www.pubnub.com/docs/chat-engine/plugins) - Drop in extra functionality, like emojii or typing indicators with plugins.
+* [Plugins](https://www.pubnub.com/docs/chat-engine/plugins) - Drop in extra functionality, like emoji or typing indicators with plugins.
 * [Building a Plugin](https://www.pubnub.com/docs/chat-engine/build-a-plugin) - If what you need doesn't exist, it's easy to build yourself.
 Share it with us!
 * [PubNub Functions](https://www.pubnub.com/docs/chat-engine/pubnub-functions) - ChatEngine uses PubNub functions as a server component and details about that can be found here.
 * [PubNub Channel Topology](https://www.pubnub.com/docs/chat-engine/pubnub-channel-topology) - Describes what PubNub channels ChatEngine is using under the hood.